 - other information relevant to customer surveys and/or offers

-Note that GDPR requires that we only collect information that is relevant to the processing we are intending to run on the data you provide us.
-We are also required to have your consent prior to collection of any processing, Please see the GDPR sections above for full information on this
+Note that UK GDPR requires that we only collect information that is relevant to the processing we are intending to run on the data you provide us.
+We are also required to have your consent prior to collection of any processing, Please see the UK GDPR sections above for full information on this